cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 1. Configure K8s Secrets with ***conjur-map\*** metadata defined

-2. Create `custom-values.yaml` that will contain the required parameters to deploy the Secrets Provider
+2. Create `custom-values.yaml` that will contain the required parameters and defaults to override to deploy the Secrets Provider

-   For a full list of required parameters, see `values.yaml` and `custom-values.yaml` below
+   For a full list of default and required parameters, see `values.yaml` and `custom-values.yaml` below

    *When parameters are not configured by customer, their defaults are used*

-3. Install Helm Chart for the Secrets Provider, passing in their `custom-values.yaml` like so: `helm install conjur -f custom-values.yaml https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz`
+3. Install Helm Chart for the Secrets Provider, passing in their `custom-values.yaml` like so: `helm install -f custom-values.yaml secrets-provider https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz`

-In Helm, default values are collected in `value.yaml` files.
+In Helm, default values are collected in `values.yaml` files.
 We will supply the customer this file where all default parameters will be defined for them.

 *values.yaml*